-Regulation II.A.5.c. requires that a student must be in residence at Vermont Law School for the last four semesters of the JD degree.
+Regulation III.A.6. requires that a student must be in residence at Vermont Law School for the last four semesters of the JD degree.
 For purposes of this regulation, one semester at the partner institution will count towards satisfaction of this residence requirement.
-Students enrolled in the JD/Master's program with the University of Seville and in the dual degree programs with the University of Cergy-Pontoise may apply two semesters towards satisfaction of this requirement.
+Students enrolled in the dual degree programs with the University of Cergy-Pontoise may apply two semesters towards satisfaction of this requirement.